TomH-NZ/payslip_2025/payslip_2025/ReadMe.md

 ﻿## Payslip Project

 ### Specs
-This project is written using the .Net 9.0 framework.
+This project is written using .NET 9.0.

 ### Details
 Payslip created to calculate the employees monthly payslip.